Updated August 8, 2019

 The Child Development Associate (CDA) Credential™ is the most widely recognized credential in the field of early childhood education (ECE).
-The training equips instructors with the skills needed to succeed in the classroom, providing an important first step in a successful career as an educator.
+The training equips instructors with the skills needed to succeed in the classroom, providing an important first step in a successful career as a child childhood educator.

-To help teachers stay up to date with this credential, the Council for Professional Recognition is making the renewal process easier than ever through its temporary amnesty program.
+To help teachers stay up to date with this credential, the Council for Professional Recognition is making the renewal process easier than ever through its CDA® Renewal Amnesty Program.

-The typical CDA renewal process Upon initial completion, your CDA is valid for three years from the date it was awarded.
-After that time, you'll need to renew the credential so it remains valid.
+Upon initial completion, your CDA credential is valid for three years from the date it was awarded.
+After that time, you'll need to renew the credential, so it remains valid.

-The purpose of renewal is to ensure that educators are well-versed in the latest and greatest developments in the field of ECE.
+The purpose of CDA Renewal is to ensure that educators are well-versed in the latest and greatest developments in the field of ECE.

 4.5 continuing education credits